timmyreilly/YourDjangoSiteResume/readme.md

 This is a minimal website for your imagination to take over.

-Turn this website into whatever captivates you and drive traffic during the week to win a new Surface Pro 3.
+Turn this website into whatever captivates you and drive traffic during the week to win a new Surface Pro 3 or just deploy the site.
+Edit view.py and come by the booth and get a shirt!

 If you're still not what sure to do visit this [page](http://djangocon.azurewebsites.net/) or contact us on twitter or the Microsoft booth.